123rabida123/WebAppOpenData/README.md

 After you’ve successfully installed Docker Desktop, open a terminal and run **docker-compose --version** to check the version of Docker compose installed on your machine.

-## File Formats Supported

-The PUB_LOGD platform natively supports the following file formats:

-- CSV
-- GeoJSON
-- JSON
-- JSON lines
-- KML
-- Shapefile
-- MapInfo
-- Excel
-- OpenDocument Spreadsheet

-You can find more details in our plateforme PUB_LOGD.

 ## Getting Started